 This discussion explores how artificial boundaries can decrease mate choice, with a specific example of highways limiting mate choice for bighorn sheep.

-Curriculum Materials, Lesson Plan
+Educator Guide, Lesson Plan

 This worksheet prepares students to compare this historic food web of the Chesapeake Bay to the food web of the present day.